Counterattack (newsletter): HUAC and Red Channels

 In October 1947, the House Un-American Activities Committee (HUAC) began investigating the influence and infiltration of communism in Hollywood, which some regard as a prelude to McCarthyism and others regard as the beginning of the Second Red Scare.
 A period of blacklisting in the Entertainment industry began with a contempt of Congress charge against the "Hollywood Ten".

-American Business Consultants were part of a larger network,thath included HUAC, which researched allegedly communist-related activities of individuals and organizations.
+American Business Consultants were part of a larger network, that included HUAC, which researched allegedly communist-related activities of individuals and organizations.
 Composed of several former FBI agents, ABC obtained information from the FBI and had access to the files of HUAC.

 On June 22, 1950, Counterattack published a special issue, Red Channels: The Report of Communist Influence in Radio and Television, with intent to "expos[e] the most important aspects of Communist activity in America each week."

 Red Channels shook the entertainment industry.
 Starting in August 1950, Young & Rubicam advertising agency and its radio and television program-sponsoring client General Foods ran into "pinko" issues over The Aldrich Family and The Goldbergs.

 In September 1950, Billboard magazine published an exposé "The Inside on 'Counterattack'", which promised the "full story of paper and operators", an "ex-FBI foursome".